joelbaldapan/worderly/README.md

 python worderly.py path\to\your\lexicon.txt
 ```

-A lexicon file is already provided in the repository, `corncob-lowercase.txt`:
+`corncob-lowercase.txt` is a lexicon file that is already provided:
 ```
 # Linux/macOS/Ubuntu
 python3 worderly.py corncob-lowercase.txt